 Similar approaches will be utilized in the evaluation of scour damages and the scour profiles from the latest inspection reports.

-Are bridges that have been closed by State or Responsible Local Officials eligible for ER Funds?
+Are bridges that have been closed by FDOT or Responsible Local Officials eligible for ER Funds?

-As per Title 23 USC Section 125, any non-federal-aid roadway bridges cannot qualify for ER funds, even though there might other federal aid funds available through the bridge program.
-In these instances, the State/Local agency should contact FEMA.
+As per Title 23 USC Section 125, any non-federal-aid roadway bridges cannot qualify for ER funds, even though there might be other federal aid funds available through the bridge program.
+In these instances, the FDOT/Local agency should contact FEMA.

 It is the responsibility of the contracting public agency to ensure that the personnel performing monitoring activities are adequately familiar with the policies of the FHWA ER program.
-It is strongly encouraged that persons hired to monitor FHWA ER activities take the Emergency Relief Online Training at https://connectdot.connectsolutions.com/floridaer/ and familiarize themselves with both the 2009 ER manual and this FAQ.
-(The online training will have Debris removal eligibility issues updated during summer 2012.)
+It is strongly encouraged that persons hired to monitor FHWA ER activities to familiarize themselves with both the ER manual and this FAQ.

 Improper enforcement/application of the policies and procedures of the FHWA ER program could result in an ineligibility determination of the recovery operations, thereby resulting in no reimbursement of incurred expenses from FHWA.

 Are CEI services an eligible item under the FHWA ER program?